-You will have to think beyond how to fit all your inventory in the space available and consider different ways in which you can optimize the space to minimize costs and improve productivity.
+You will have to think beyond how to fit all your inventory in the space available and consider different ways in which you can optimise the space to minimise costs and improve productivity.

-Before you begin designing the layout of your warehouse, here are the four primary fulfillment processes to keep in mind.
+Before you begin designing the layout of your warehouse, here are the four primary fulfilment processes to keep in mind.

 A poor warehouse receiving process can can lead to stock control issues and high operational costs.
 As soon as you receive new inventory, your staff should be prepared to check every truckload and shipment, including the quantity, integrity of seals, and product codes to ensure that what’s in the boxes matches what you ordered and expect.

 Depending on the size and volume, unloading inventory might require heavy lifting and equipment such as forklifts and pallet jacks.
 Based on the size, weight, and type of products you sell, inventory can be stored either on a palette, a shelf, or a bin.